 Blacklist – a list of emails or other service providers that spread spam messages.
 Blacklists help users and companies to prevent the flood of unwanted messages.

-Backup – a copy of physical or virtual data so in case they are being deleted or lost user could easily recover it.
+Backup – a copy of physical or virtual data.
+In case important data is deleted or lost user could easily recover it.
 Works as a part of a data loss prevention plan.
 Learn more about backup.

 Google Workspace Backup & Data Loss ProtectionLearn more

 Closed Source – a proprietary technology whose copyright hides its source code and forbids its distribution or modification.
 Examples of closed source commercial software are Skype, Java, Opera.

 Cloud – computing recourses that make it available to access your files and services through the internet from any point in the world.
 It is possible thanks to a network of computers that provide storage and computing capabilities by the request.

 Data Loss Prevention (DLP) – the complex of security measures, related to detecting and preventing data loss and cyberattacks.
 DLP is included in the organization’s policy.
 Individuals need to follow this strategy to keep all business and personal data safe from ransomware or malware attacks.